 - The Crowning Halo: Depending on how big your diamond halo is, you may want to opt for bigger diamonds in the wedding band, so it is not completely lost under the halo.”

-A few tips to choosing a traditional band:
+Tips on choosing a traditional band:

 “First, make sure that the profile of your wedding ring matches your engagement ring perfectly.
 For the best result, have a master jeweller craft your traditional wedding ring – it’ll match in every way and look like the two rings were made at the same time by the same jeweller.”